 And agents should have access to that information, too.
 KCS relies on more than the information a customer provides through their initial outreach.
 With a history of the products they’ve purchased, the pages they’ve visited, and the solutions they’ve already tried, agents can provide targeted and personalized advice to get customers served quickly and appropriately for their unique situation.

 Whether they reach out through a phone call, chat app, or search bar, the experience should be consistent.
-One customer’s experience should be completely unique to another’s encounter.
+Fulfilling one set of customer needs should be completely unique to another’s.

 How Can AI Reduce Customer Effort?